v-ishnu/COD-A-FESTx2.0/Terms & Conditions.md

 By registering for the COD-A-FESTx 2.0, you acknowledge that you have thoroughly reviewed and comprehended these Terms and Conditions and agree to be bound by their stipulations.

+<h4>3.
+Optional Certificate of Participation </h4>

+While participation in the COD-A-FESTx 2.0 itself is cost-free, an official Certificate of Participation is available for those who desire formal recognition of their invaluable contribution.
+This prestigious certificate serves as a valuable addition to your professional portfolio, demonstrably showcasing your involvement in a highly esteemed innovation event and the invaluable skills honed during the competition.
+The nominal fee for the optional Certificate of Participation is ₹99.

+<h4>4.
+COD-A-FESTx 2.0 Project </h4>

+The COD-A-FESTx 2.0 will center around the captivating theme of [Theme].
+We fervently encourage participants to unleash their creativity and develop ingenious solutions that directly address [Specific areas of focus (e.g., social good, technical innovation)].
+All submitted projects must be wholly original creations of the participant(s) and demonstrably comply with all applicable intellectual property laws and regulations.

+<h4>3.
+Optional Certificate of Participation </h4>

+<h4>5.
+Submission Guidelines </h4>

+Submissions for the COD-A-FESTx 2.0 must be meticulously prepared and electronically submitted by the designated deadline of [Submission deadline] through the designated platform: [Submission platform (e.g., Devpost)].

+A complete and well-structured submission will encompass the following elements:

+A lucid and concise description of your project, meticulously outlining its intended purpose, core functionalities, and demonstrably positive societal or technological impact.
+A fully functional prototype or comprehensive demonstration that vividly showcases the core elements and functionalities of your project.
+Any relevant source code, meticulously accompanied by thorough commenting and, if applicable, pertinent licensing information.
+Submissions that are incomplete or demonstrably deviate from the outlined guidelines may be disqualified at the sole discretion of the organizers.

+<h4>6.
+Code of Conduct </h4>

+The COD-A-FESTx 2.0 organizers are unwavering in their commitment to fostering a professional, inclusive, and respectful environment that  empowers all participants to thrive.
+We expect all participants to consistently conduct themselves with the utmost integrity and unwavering courtesy throughout the duration of the event.
+Harassment, discrimination, or any form of unprofessional behavior will not be tolerated under any circumstances.
+The organizers reserve the right to remove participants from the Hackathon for blatant or repeated violations of the Code of Conduct.

+<h4>7.
+Intellectual Property </h4>

+Participants retain full and unfettered ownership of all intellectual property rights associated with their submitted projects.
+However, by participating in the Hackathon, participants grant the organizers a non-exclusive license to utilize project materials for promotional purposes directly related to the Hackathon itself.

+<h4>8.
+Prizes </h4>

+A distinguished panel of highly esteemed judges will meticulously evaluate all submitted projects based on a pre-established set of criteria, which will be publicly announced in advance of the Hackathon.
+The winning projects will be recognized and awarded prestigious prizes at the conclusion of the event.
+Detailed information regarding the prize structure, designated categories, and the meticulous selection process will be made readily available to all registered participants prior to the Hackathon.

+<h4>9.
+Disclaimer </h4>

+The Hackathon organizers  cannot be held legally liable for any unforeseen technical difficulties, internet outages, or unforeseen circumstances that may unfortunately hinder participation.
+The organizers reserve the right to modify the Hackathon schedule, judging criteria, or prize structure at any time.
+Timely notification of any such modifications will be disseminated to all registered participants.

 - 🔭 I’m currently working on **[Mrtian](https://mrtian.in)**, **[Codr](https://codr.mrtian.in)**, & **InnovXus**

 - 🌱 I’m currently learning **Dart Language**, **BlockChain**, & **App Development**